strib-svelte-vite-template Svelte Themes

 On the following page, make sure the new repository's owner is striblab and that the repository is private.
 Click Create repository to create your new project.

 Now you've created a new repository from the template's code.
-Find your new template's repository, click the green Code button and select Open with Github Desktop from the dropdown to pull the starter code down to your machine.
+From the new repository's main Github page, click the green Code button and select Open with Github Desktop from the dropdown to pull the starter code down to your machine.
 Or, if you prefer the command line, copy the SSH URL and run git clone <ssh url> in your terminal.

 This project requires the latest versions of Node.js 20 or 22.
 Node 22 is preferred.
 Node Version Manager (nvm) is recommended for installing and managing multiple versions.